lmagyar/homeassistant-addon-tailscale-funnel/tailscale/DOCS.md

   the **Funnel** section check that you are invited and have access to this feature._

-To use the Tailscale Funnel feature, you need to modify some of your Home Assistant and Tailscale settings.
+To use the Tailscale Funnel and SSH features, you need to modify some of your Home Assistant and Tailscale settings.

 ### Home Assistant configuration